movementlabsxyz/mysticeti/docs/spec.md

 protocol until they are sequenced, or until >2/3 close epoch transactions are seen.
 When all transactions certified locally are sequenced it sends its end-of-epoch transaction.

-DAG processing: Consensus
+## DAG processing: Consensus

-We determine a period, ie every how many rounds we elect a leader ( so if period is 3, we elect at rounds 0, 3, 6, ...).
+We determine a period, ie every period many rounds we elect a leader ( so if period is 3, we elect at rounds 0, 3, 6, ...).
 We consider that a block "votes" for another block if the other block is included in its history.
 Only the first block from an (authority, round) included direcly or indirecly is "voted" for.
 When a block votes for a past block we consider the